Updated: Nov 20

 Having a concussion is hard to understand for outsiders because you don’t look sick.
-An invisible scar is something people with concussions know far too well.
+It's an invisible injury.
 Most of us are dealing with ongoing struggles and pain.
 Waking up and falling asleep with headaches and many other symptoms are something you can’t describe to people who are not going through the same rollercoaster.

 A concussion is something that will enter your life at the most unexpectable moment.
 You don’t feel like the same person anymore or you want to be the old person so badly but you can’t because of your symptoms.
 But what if those symptoms are not visible to other people and you can’t explain them well?
 What if you go to the doctor for a CT and MRI scan but all tests come out negative?
 You’re the only one that is feeling those symptoms and no one can see or confirm them.